nalbert9/AI_App_Classification_Flowers_Python/README.md

-# AI application for indentifying flower taxanomy
+# AI App in Python for Flowers Classification

 ## Transfer Learning for Deep Learning - PyTorch